Healthcare Turns to Neuroscience – For Selling

-A handful of pharmaceutical companies are leading the pack in using science-based selling to meet new market challenges.
+A growing number of life sciences firms are using science-based selling to meet market challenges.

-Rising Tide Partners has released its 2015 Pharma Selling Trends report.
-Based on in-depth interviews with customers, industry reps, sales leadership and knowledge experts, the report concludes that in light of recent changes in the industry, from the proliferation of generics to revenue takeover by specialty categories, the companies truly poised to drive significant growth with existing sales teams are on the extremes of the industry spectrum – either leviathans like Amgen and Abbvie, or nimble firebrands like Horizon and Raptor.
+Rising Tide Partners has released its latest Life Science Selling Trends report.
+Based on in-depth interviews with customers, industry reps, sales leadership and knowledge experts, the report concludes that the companies truly poised to drive significant growth with existing sales teams are on the extremes of the industry spectrum – either leviathans like Amgen and Abbvie, or nimble firebrands like Horizon and Raptor.
 Why?
 Because these are the companies pursuing more than conventional selling methods.

-Given the pricing structure for specialty and orphan drugs, which now account for up to 70% of pharmaceutical industry billing according to some studies, gaining even an incremental edge can mean huge leaps in revenue.
+Given the pricing structure for specialty and orphan drugs, which according to some studies now account for up to 70% of pharmaceutical industry billing, gaining even an incremental edge can mean huge leaps in revenue.
 “Salespeople must be trained to know and recognize the emotional triggers that can help them persuade and influence the wide variety of buyers, decision-makers, recommenders and influencers,” said James Smith, National Managed Care Executive at a well-known pharmaceutical research & development firm specializing in biologics.
 “And in the current environment, even a single additional sale can mean millions in additional revenue.”

 David Hoffeld, Founder & CEO of the Hoffeld Group, a leading research and consulting firm on science-based selling, agrees.
 “If people don’t know these scientific principles or don’t know how to implement them, they contradict them,” he said.
 “Harvard Business Review analyzed 800 reps in sales meetings and found that 63% of their behaviors drove down performance, while only 37% increased the likelihood of the sale.
 Why?
 Because salespeople unknowingly contradict science.”